Joseph Plavcan: Academic accomplishments

 In 1928, after his second year at the Academy, Plavcan was awarded the Cresson Traveling Scholarship for further study in Europe.
 This time overseas shaped his work for the rest of his life.
-He was particularly influenced by Hans Memling and was an early promoter of the watercolors of J.M.W.
-Turner.
+He was particularly influenced by Hans Memling and was an early promoter of the watercolors of J. M. W. Turner.
 In 1930, Plavcan returned to Erie and graduated from the Academy.
 That same year his painting The Blue Pitcher was accepted into the 29th Carnegie International in Pittsburgh; an exhibition that was juried by Henri Matisse.
 At the age of twenty-two, Plavcan received the Clark Award at the Corcoran Biennial in Washington, D.C. for his painting Mechanic Street, New Hope, Pennsylvania.
 He also had two paintings on display at the Art Institute of Chicago’s annual show.

+Teaching career

 In 1936, he was inducted into the Who's Who in American Art.

-Teaching career